peteryuhang/Computer-Systems-A-Programmer-Perspective/ch9/ch9.md

 #### The fork Function Revisited

-- To create the virtual memory for the new process, it creates exact copies of the current process’s `mm_struct`, `area structs`, and `page tables`
+- To create the virtual memory for the new process, it creates exact copies of the current process's `mm_struct`, `area structs`, and `page tables`
 - It flags each page in both processes as read-only, and flags each area struct in both processes as private copy-on-write

 #### The execve Function Revisited